anthonyzhou-1/ldm_pdes/README.md

-# Latent Diffusion for Fluids
+# Latent Diffusion for PDEs

 ## Requirements